-“However, their revenues do not contribute to the Indian economy as they get carried to their country of origin.
-COAI believes they need to contribute to this Indian market, which has been acknowledged as one of the biggest globally by such OTTs,” he said during a media briefing on ‘Regulatory Mechanism for OTT Services’.
+“However, their revenues do not contribute to the Indian economy as it gets carried to their country of origin.
+COAI believes they need to contribute to this Indian market which has been acknowledged as one of the biggest globally by such OTTs,” he said during a media briefing on ‘Regulatory Mechanism for OTT Services’.

 proportionate charge needs to be paid to the Network Provider for facilitating their business,” the industry body argued.